isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/supporting-additional-crm-entities/simple-synchronization/index.rst

     because it is doing more than reading entities (it is reading a relationship between the contact and account entities) and is storing that data in a data structure that must be created (a custom contact facet).
-    :ref:`complex-sync-for-crm-entities` covers how to implement this.
+    :doc:`../complex-synchronization/index` covers how to implement this.

 Steps